Employment tribunals: ET1 form – how to make a claim

 - Remedy – what is it that you are asking for?
 If you have been dismissed do you want your job back?
 Or are you seeking compensation?

-How to fill in the ET1 form online
+How should you fill in the rest of the ET1 form?

 Name and Address – Self-explanatory